2018 Summer Camps

 CIT LEADERSHIP PROGRAM CAMP LOCATIONS:

-Gwynedd-Mercy Academy Elementary, Malvern Preparatory School, Newtown Friends School, Plymouth Meeting Friends School, Rosemont College, University of Pennsylvania, Waldron Mercy Academy (Exploration Day Camp & Specialty Day Camps)
+Devon Preparatory School, Gwynedd-Mercy Academy Elementary, Newtown Friends School, Rosemont College, University of Pennsylvania, Valley Forge Educational Services, Waldron Mercy Academy (Exploration Day Camp & Specialty Camps), West Chester University

 Montclair State University